yonasBSD/knightwatch/README.md

 ---

-## System Monitor
+## System resources Monitor

-When enabled with `--system-monitor`, Knightwatch polls hardware metrics every second and exposes them via the `/system` family of endpoints.
+When enabled with `--system-resources`, Knightwatch polls hardware metrics every second and exposes them via the `/system` family of endpoints.
 It also emits threshold-based events to the Telegram bot and webhook dispatcher.

 ### Default Thresholds